Gardens of The Learning Fields

 Garden #16 Children’s Garden

 A garden for children to have a safe and fun place to learn how to plant, grow and harvest plants.
 The children who accompany their parents to The Learning Fields quickly get bored looking at grownup projects.
-This garden is designed to let the young generation learn where their food comes from while participating in activities in a safe educational environment.
+This garden is designed to let the young generation learn where their food comes from and enjoy a fun scavenger hunt at the same time!

 Garden #17 Labyrinth Garden